freetronics/ArduPhone-Software/firmware_v1/README.md

 Problems
 --------

-Some issues have been noted with both Serial (USB Serial UART) and Serial1 (GSM module UART) are used at the same time.
+Some issues have been noted when both Serial (USB Serial UART) and Serial1 (GSM module UART) are used at the same time.
 It appears they are interfering with each other and scrambling communications.
 This has mainly been noted if using the USB serial UART for debug